TTecLinc/peilinyang/_pages/research.md

 _Stay hungry.
 Stay foolish.
 Always keep up enthusiasm for utilizing a variety of tools to explore the phenomena of the real world!_

-I am interested in research related to causal inference.

 ### Publications